Fregata vs Frigate

 Section titled “Where to read which docs”When the docs cover macOS-specific ground — the menu-bar app, licensing, the CoreML detector, VideoToolbox presets, system requirements, supported Mac models, the Welcome wizard — read Fregata’s docs (you’re here).

 When the docs cover the upstream Frigate engine — every non-detector config key, MQTT topic taxonomy, HTTP API, zone geometry, GenAI integration, semantic search, face recognition, LPR, PTZ tracking — read the Frigate docs.
-We don’t mirror them; doing so would mean duplicating maintenance forever, and the upstream docs are excellent.
+We don’t mirror them, the upstream Frigate docs are excellent and are always up to date.

 This page is the only one that tries to keep both halves fresh — if Frigate adds a detector type and we add support, the “What Fregata removes” list shortens.